Logs can be identified by log topics. You can specify log topics when you collect logs.

 - Null - Do not generate topic

 In this mode, the topic is an empty string.
-You can query logs without configuring a topic.
+You can query logs without the need to specify a topic.

 You can use this mode to identify logs that are generated on different servers.
-If the logs on the servers are saved in the files with same name or in the same directory, you can configure different topics to identify logs.
+If the logs are saved in the files with same name or in the same directory, you can specify different topics to identify logs.

-You can add servers to different server groups, and specify different topic attributes for server groups.
-When you create a Logtail configuration, set Topic Generation Mode to Server Group Topic Attributes.
-When Logtail sends the logs of a server in a machine group to Log Service, Logtail uploads the topic attribute of the server group as the topic name.
-You can use the topic name as a filter to query logs.
+You can add servers to different machine groups, and configure different topic attributes for machine groups.
+When you create a Logtail configuration, set Topic Generation Mode to Machine Group Topic Attributes.
+When Logtail sends logs of a server in a machine group to Log Service, Logtail uploads the topic attributes of the server group as topic names.
+You can use the log topics (that is, the topic attributes) as filters to query logs.

 - File Path RegEx